codepath/android_guides/Contributing-back-to-Android.md

 ## Building Android Tools

 This walkthrough shows an example of how you can build the [Android Tools](http://tools.android.com/overview) repository.
-It is intended to show how you can contribute back to any part of the Android open source code, such as the components that work with Android Studio, the native emulator, the 9-patch viewer, etc.  It also will show you how to setup with a native Java IDE to be able to set breakpoints and understand the code better too.
+It is intended to show how you can contribute back to any part of the Android open source code, such as the components that work with Android Studio, the native emulator, the 9-patch viewer, etc.  It also will show you how to setup with a Java IDE to be able to set breakpoints and understand the code better too.

 <img src="http://imgur.com/qH9BQDE.png"/>